qemu/qemu/docs/system/deprecated.rst

 trip up our CI testing and is suspected to be quite broken.
 For that reason the maintainers strongly suspect no one actually uses it.

+MIPS ``I7200`` CPU (since 5.2)
+''''''''''''''''''''''''''''''

+The ``I7200`` guest CPU relies on the nanoMIPS ISA, which is deprecated (the ISA has never been upstreamed to a compiler toolchain).
+Therefore this CPU is also deprecated.

 Related binaries
 ----------------